bmsleight/lasercut/README.md

 # <lasercut.scad>
-Module for openscad, allowing 3d models to be created from 2d lasercut parts
+Module for openscad, allowing 3d models to be created from 2d lasercut parts, with a flat file automatically generated.

 ## Basic usage